Cần Vương movement: The 'Huế ambush', July 1885

 Having arrived at Huế on July 3, 1885, de Courcy summoned the princes and high mandarins of the royal court to his residence for a discussion on the presentation of his credentials to the Emperor.
-During the discussion, he demanded that the central gate was to be opened and that the Emperor would have to come down from his throne to greet him. de Courcy also commented on Thuyết's absence from the meeting and suggested that this was due to Thuyết's planning an attack on him.
+During the discussion, he demanded that the central gate was to be opened and that the Emperor would have to come down from his throne to greet him.
+De Courcy also commented on Thuyết's absence from the meeting and suggested that this was due to Thuyết's planning an attack on him.
 After being told that Thuyết was sick, de Courcy's response was that he should have attended the meeting regardless and threatened to arrest him.
 Finally, de Courcy rejected the gifts sent by the Emperor and demanded tribute from the Vietnamese.

 After the reception, Văn Tường met with Thuyết to discuss the events that had transpired during the discussion.
 Both mandarins agreed that de Courcy's intention was to destroy them.
 Forced into a corner, they decided to stake their hopes on a surprise attack on the French.
 That very night, the French were attacked by thousands of Vietnamese insurgents organized by the two mandarins.
 De Courcy rallied his men, and both his own command and other groups of French troops cantoned on both sides of the citadel of Huế were able to beat off the attacks on their positions.
-Later, under the leadership of chef de bataillon Metzinger, the French mounted a successful counterattack from the west, fighting their way through the gardens of the citadel and capturing the royal palace.
+Later, under the leadership of chef de bataillon Leon Metzinger, the French mounted a successful counterattack from the west, fighting their way through the gardens of the citadel and capturing the royal palace.
 By daybreak the isolated French forces had linked up, and were in full control of the citadel.
 Angered by what they saw as Vietnamese treachery, they looted the royal palace.
 Following the failure of the 'Huế ambush', as it was immediately dubbed by the French, the young Vietnamese king Hàm Nghi and other members of the Vietnamese imperial family fled from Huế and took refuge in a mountainous military base in Tân Sở.
 The regent Tôn Thất Thuyết, who had helped Hàm Nghi escape from Huế, persuaded Hàm Nghi to issue an edict calling for the people to rise up and "aid the king" ("cần vương").
 Thousands of Vietnamese patriots responded to this appeal in Annam itself, and it undoubtedly also strengthened indigenous resistance to French rule in neighbouring Tonkin, much of which had been brought under French control during the Sino-French War (August 1884–April 1885).